 Substance Use in Daily Life Lab (Andrea Wycoff).

 We use daily-life (ecological momentary assessment; EMA) and complementary methods to understand alcohol use and its co-use with other substances, especially cannabis, in everyday life.
 By studying substance use as it naturally unfolds in individuals’ natural environments, we can learn how problematic patterns of use are reinforced and identify malleable targets for treatment.
 We often focus on associations between variables such as substance use motives, craving, emotions, and subjective experiences of substance use.
-Interns will gain experience with ongoing data collections and hone skills in project management, participant screening, data management, and data analysis.
-Interns will also lead a project examining alcohol, cannabis, or their co-use.
+Interns will gain experience with ongoing data collections and can hone skills in project management, participant screening, data management, literature review, open science, data analysis, and preparing results for presentation.
+Interns will lead a project focused on alcohol, cannabis, or their co-use.

 https://medicine.missouri.edu/faculty/andrea-wycoff-phd